English (ENGL)

 NOTE: A PASSING GRADE IN A 1000-LEVEL ENGLISH COURSE IS NORMALLY REQUIRED FOR ENTRANCE INTO 2000-LEVEL ENGLISH COURSES.

-Students develop the essential elements of university-level writing valuable in almost every field.
-Engaging in a range of writing assignments, individual tutorials, and textual analysis (from a wide variety of genres), students apply proper citation practices, to engage with the ideas of others, and to craft effective arguments.
+Students develop the essential elements of university-level writing valuable in almost every field, including a better understanding of the writing process.
+Working on a range of written assignments, and practicing textual and critical analysis, students learn how to organize their thoughts, engage with the ideas of others through writing, how to craft effective arguments, as well as how to cite accurately.

 This course introduces students to works of literature in English representing a variety of historical and cultural contexts.
 It develops the student’s ability to interpret written texts and to write about them in an informed and organized manner.